Best of Vail Million Dollar Advocates Forum The National Trial Lawyers

 If you are thinking about getting divorced in Colorado, understanding the state’s rules on property division is very important.
-A lack of understanding of these laws could put your assets and financial well being at risk.
+A lack of understanding of these laws could put your assets and financial well-being at risk.
 One question that our lawyers frequently hear is in regards to divorce, division of property, and inheritance.
 Here’s what you need to know.

 Property Division Laws in Colorado

-Colorado law holds that division of property in a marriage must be equitable (but not necessarily equal).
+Colorado law holds that the division of property in a marriage must be equitable (but not necessarily equal).
 To determine what is equitable, a court will consider several factors.
 These may include each spouse’s economic standing, the value of property–both separate and marital, who has custody of the children, etc.

 Separate vs. Marital Property and Your Inheritance